JaredLBailey/JaredLBailey.github.io/_posts/2023-05-21-predicting-customer-loyalty.md

 ### Context <a name="overview-context"></a>

-My aim is to accurately predict the loyalty score for customers not previously tagged.
+My aim was to accurately predict the loyalty score for customers not previously tagged.
 This will assist the grocery retailer in uderstanding customer loyalty for tracking, targeted marketed, and communication purposes.

 To predict loyalty score, I built several models to find relationships between customer metrics and loyalty score for those customers who were tagged.
 I then used these models to predict loyalty score for those customers not initially tagged.
 <br>